Welcome to our review of the Colugo Compact Stroller. Use this handy decision tree to decide what to do next:

 Editor’s note: Fathercraft is reader-supported, meaning, at no cost to you, we may earn a commission if you buy after clicking an affiliate link.
 Learn more.

-Our 2022 Colugo Compact Stroller Review
+Our Colugo Compact Stroller Review

-The first thing you should know about Colugo’s stroller is that it’s a compact stroller.
 A compact stroller is (you guessed it) smaller than a full-sized stroller, and is likely to be lighter on features than its bigger, heavier brethren.

 Compact strollers are great in a few scenarios:

-- if you travel with your baby on airplanes
+- If you travel with your baby on airplanes

-- if you’ve got a smaller car with a smaller trunk
+- If you’ve got a smaller car with a smaller trunk

-- if you’re looking for a second stroller for travel
+- If you’re looking for a second stroller for travel

 Compact strollers aren’t likely to be good for:

 - Infants (the Colugo Compact, as an example, recommends babies be 6 months old).
-But, they just released “The Infant Kit” – a $95 add-on that turns the Colugo stroller into an infant-ready “bassinet” type stroller.
+But, they released “The Infant Kit” – a $95 add-on that turns the Colugo stroller into an infant-ready “bassinet” type stroller.
 We haven’t personally tested this accessory, but we love the idea of not having to buy a whole separate infant stroller.

-- Jogging (most compact strollers lack the suspension and big wheels that make for a good jogging stroller
+- Jogging (most compact strollers lack the suspension and big wheels that make for a good jogging stroller)

 Alright, now that we understand a bit more about compact strollers, let’s talk about the Colugo Compact Stroller.

-The first thing you’ll note about the Colugo Compact stroller is that it’s designed with urban & on-the-go parents in mind.
+The Colugo Compact stroller is designed with urban & on-the-go parents in mind.
 It’s lightweight (just 16 pounds), it folds and unfolds with one hand in (according to Colugo) 2 seconds or (according to Fathercraft) in 3 seconds.
 Either way, it’s fast and doable while holding a baby in your other hand.
 Once folded, the stroller is just 17” x 24” x 10” and features a carry strap that allows you to carry it like a (somewhat bulky and hard) messenger bag.
-It’s designed to fit into an overhead bin on a plane and comes with a carry bag.
-Though we tested it in the suburbs of St. Louis, we could certainly imagine a New York mom or dad navigating subways and taxis with ease.

 The next thing we noticed about the Colugo was its handling.
 We did some testing in a crowded Sunday morning farmer’s market and wove through the crowd with ease and a shockingly smooth ride and balanced feel.

-Colugo also does a great job with its canopy — its UPF 50+ rated, easy to manipulate, and large enough to provide good coverage.
+Colugo also does a great job with its canopy—it’s UPF 50+ rated, easy to manipulate, and large enough to provide good coverage.
 You can unzip it to provide even more coverage.

 The canopy also has a “peek-a-boo” cover for playing the namesake game, or just quietly gazing at your adorable little one.